Ramification theory for varieties over a local field: Tamely ramified coverings

 \subsection{Tame ramification and log products}

-We recall that a separated morphism of schemes $V\to U$ of finite type is called unramified if the diagonal map $\delta_V\colon V\to V\times_UV$ is an open immersion.
+Recall that a morphism of schemes $V\to U$ of finite type is said to be unramified if the diagonal map $\delta_V\colon V\to V\times_UV$ is an open immersion.
 We consider a separated scheme $Y$ containing $V$ as an open subscheme and introduce a notion that an unramified morphism $f\colon V\to U$ is tamely ramified with respect to $Y$.